sylym/comfy_vid2vid/README.md

     - The model that will be fine-tuned.

 - context: CONDITIONING
-    - The context that will be used to fine-tune the incoming model.
+    - The context used for fine-tuning the input model, typically consists of words or sentences describing the subject of the action in the latent vector and its behavior.

 **Outputs:**
 - MODEL